-The recommendations for power supplies and grounding change depending on the requirements and specific design of the overall system.
+The recommendations for power supplies and grounding will change depending on the requirements and specific design of the overall system.
 Achieving 24 bits of noise performance is a great deal more difficult than achieving 12 bits of noise performance.
 In general, a system can be broken up into four different stages:

-- Analog Processing
+- · Analog Processing

-- Analog Portion of the ADS1252
+- Analog Portion of the ADS1254

-- Digital Portion of the ADS1252
+- Digital Portion of the ADS1254

 - Digital Processing

 For the simplest system consisting of minimal analog signal processing (basic filtering and gain), a microcontroller, and one clock source, one can achieve high resolution by powering all components by a common power supply.
-In addition, all components can share a common ground plane; thus, there would be no distinctions between analog power and ground, and digital power and ground.
-The layout must still include a power plane, a ground plane, and careful decoupling.
-In a more extreme case, the design can include:
+In addition, all components could share a common ground plane.
+Thus, there would be no distinctions between "analog" power and ground, and "digital" power and ground.
+The layout should still include a power plane, a ground plane, and careful decoupling.
+In a more extreme case, the design could include:

-- Multiple ADS1252s
+- Multiple ADS1254s

 - Extensive Analog Signal Processing

 - One or More Microcontrollers, Digital Signal Processors, or Microprocessors

-- · Many Different Clock Sources
+- Many Different Clock Sources

 - · Interconnections to Various Other Systems

 High resolution will be very difficult to achieve for this design.
 The approach would be to break the system into as many different parts as possible.
-For example, each ADS1252 may have its own analog processing front end.
+For example, each ADS1254 may have its own "analog" processing front end.